pietrzm/bytebits-blog/source/_posts/map-filter-and-reduce-the-functional-way.md

 # What's all the fuss about?

-Have you ever wished your code was more concise, functions pure and your application being more elegant without need of any [class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)?

-Wish no more!
-Together, we will level up your functional ninjutsu's skills, because its always worth having few more tricks up in your sleeve.
+As you all may know, functional style of programming has gotten really a lot of attention lately.
+It's happening for several reasons, but the most highlighted one by the community is one of the bigger flaws of OOP design.

+> Because the problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
+>
+> You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.
+>
+> <cite>Joe Armstrong, creator of Erlang, on software reusability.</cite>

+JavaScript happens to support both paradigms (to an extent).
+That's why the community seems to be so divided, there's this search for a golden hammer for everything.

+Believe me or not, but every tool is different and not everything have to be a nail.
-In this article we are going to talk about three basic functional tools available natively in any ES5 supporting browser and Node.js as well.
+In this article we're going to talk about three basic functional tools available natively in ES5.
+Knowing those will get you programming skills to the next level!

 # Array#map